 In the event of a serious accident resulting in the death or injury of one or more of the pupils and staff, the Trip Leader's first priority would be to summon the emergency services and to arrange for medical attention for the injured.

 Where possible, one of the accompanying members of staff should accompany the injured pupil(s) to hospital and remain with the child/children until a parent or carer arrives.
-Ensuring that the rest of the group were safe and looked after, and informing the Head or a member of the SMT of what had happened would be the next tasks for the Trip Leader, who would need to give as full, calm and factual account as the circumstances permitted.
+Ensuring that the rest of the group were safe and looked after, informing the Head or a member of the SMT of what had happened would be the next tasks for the Trip Leader, who would need to give as full, calm and factual account as the circumstances permitted.
+A member of SMT would then contact the injured child's parents with details of which hospital they need to travel to.

-Where the full facts had not yet emerged, he or she should say so, and ensure that follow-up communications with the Head or SMT are maintained.
-In the event of a major incident, it may be necessary for the school office to contact the parents of the uninjured children on their emergency contact numbers and ask them to collect their children from either the venue or the school, depending upon the circumstances.
+Where the full facts had not yet emerged, he or she should say so, and will aim to keep the Head or SMT informed.
+In the event of a major incident, it may be necessary for the school office to contact the parents of the uninjured or those cleared by emergency services on their emergency contact numbers and ask them to collect their children from either the venue or the school, depending upon the circumstances.
 The Bursar would notify the insurers as quickly as possible.
 A full record should be kept of the incident, the injuries and of the actions taken.

 At Charlotte House School, depending on the nature of the incident, we may implement our own Emergency Plan.
-Personal contact will be made with the families of the injured, and the families of those who are unhurt.
 We recognise that in an era of instant communications, it may not be possible for us to be the first to break the news.
 Nevertheless, we firmly believe that we have an important duty to speak directly to the parents of any pupil who has been directly affected by the incident.